-In Super Smash Bros.
-4, heavyweight fighters often translated to powerful Figure Players.
-In Super Smash Bros.
-Ultimate… heavyweight fighters also translate to powerful Figure Players.
-Some things never change!
-It makes sense, then, that Wario’s placement in both metagames is rather similar.
-He’s quick, has a decent recovery, and is of course very strong.
-If you want to learn more about Wario’s metagame history, feel free to read his wiki page.
+Back in Super Smash Bros. for Wii U, almost every heavyweight fighter translated into a powerful Figure Player.
+For the most part, the same is true in this game — so it makes sense, then, that Wario’s position is rather favorable on our official amiibo tier list.
+He’s quick, has a decent recovery, and is – of course – very strong.
+If you’d like to learn more about Wario’s metagame history, feel free to read his corresponding wiki page.
 Otherwise, let’s jump right into today’s training!

-Wario can make use of two particular stat spreads; a balanced one (2100 / 2100) or one that leans into attack power (2500 / 1700).
-Regardless of the build you choose, make sure your FP’s Spirit-type is Neutral before you start training it.
-If its Spirit-type isn’t Neutral, feed the FP a bunch of Neutral-type Primary Spirits to change it back.
+To be honest, any stat spread is probably fine on Wario as long as it doesn’t lean too hard into defense.
+If you’d like some specific recommendations, try out a balanced build (2100 / 2100) or a more offensive one (2500 / 1700).
+Regardless of the build you choose, make sure your FP’s Spirit type is Neutral before you start training it.
+If its Spirit type isn’t Neutral, feed your FP a bunch of Neutral-type Primary Spirits to change it back.

 Raid Boss Training

-- Down tilt combos into itself, an aerial, or a dash attack.
-Use it often at close range, and mix in some forward tilts too while you’re at it.
-Neutral attack can be used at point-blank range.
+- Down tilt combos into itself, an aerial move, or a dash attack.
+Use it often at close range and mix in some forward tilt and jab combos while you’re at it.

 - Grab and throw your FP frequently.
-At low percentages, use an up throw and then start doing up air juggling combos.
-At high percentages, you can use back throw to KO!
+At low percentages, go for an up throw and then use a bunch of consecutive up air attacks.
+At high percentages, switch to back throw to secure the KO!

-Do not use Wario Bike.
-As soon as the AI gets a taste of its bike, it has a chance of becoming spammy.
-Wario is highly vulnerable while riding his motorcycle, as he cannot shield or dodge.
+Whatever you do, don’t use Wario Bike!
+As soon as the AI gets a taste of its motorcycle, it becomes addicted.
+Wario is highly vulnerable while riding his bike — he can’t even shield or dodge.
 He can taunt, though, so make of that what you will.
-We mentioned this in the last section, but just in case you didn’t see: you don’t have to use Wario Waft; the AI learns to use it on its own, though its usage of said move is not particularly impressive.
+We mentioned this in the last section, but we’ll include it again here: you don’t have to use Wario Waft because the AI teaches itself by the time it reaches Level 50.
+That said, its usage of the move is not particularly impressive.

-If you would like to read more amiibo training guides, please follow this link.
+If you would like to read more about amiibo training, please follow this link.